Mile walk

 The Mile race walk is a rarely contested racewalking event.
 The event is competed as a track race.
 Athletes must always keep in contact with the ground and the supporting leg must remain straight until the raised leg passes it.

 World bests

-IAAF doesn't ratify world records in this event.
-On July 9, 2017, Tom Bosworth of Great Britain set the Mile walk world best in London in a time of 5:31.08.
+World Athletics (former IAAF) doesn't ratify world records in this event.
+On February 8, 2025, Ever Jair Palma Olivares of Mexico set the Mile walk world best for men in New York City in a time of 5:24.50.
+On July 1, 2026, Lyudmila Olyanovska of Ukraine set the Mile walk world best in Eisenstadt in a time of 6:10.09 and took more than 6 seconds of the nearly 25-year-old mark from Kjersti Tysse Plätzer of Norway.